This post may contain affiliate links. Please read our disclosure policy for more information.

 – more of my investments track the basic index (no fancy stuff here, I keep it simple)

-– I follow dollar cost average (DCA) strategy more than he does
+– I follow the dollar cost average (DCA) strategy more than he does (that just means keep investing your money in automated installments regardless of the highs and lows)

 – He tends to have more risky behavior than me